CICE-Consortium/Icepack/doc/source/icepack_2_science_guide.rst

 ridged ice may ridge again, so that simply adding a volume of freshly ridged ice to the volume of previously ridged ice in a grid cell may be inappropriate.
-Although the code currently only tracks level ice internally, both level ice and ridged ice are offered as history output.
+Although the code currently only tracks level ice internally, both level ice and ridged ice are available for output.
 They are simply related:

 .. math::